 Most smartphones have built-in cropping and filtering tools, and other image editing tools that can be used for further editing.

 Videos: just like an image ad, you do not need the video to be very polished for social media, so you can use a smartphone when you start out.
 Facebook suggests that 15 seconds are the ideal length for a video ad.
 You can also find plenty of editing apps for videos.

 3. How to attract the viewer: headline and primary textApart from images and videos, headlines have the most impact on your business marketing performance.
 However, they need to be kept brief and get straight to the point.

 A clear call to action pushes the viewer to click on your ad immediately.
 This call to action should be strong and clear.
 Examples: ‘Subscribe’, ‘Book now’, Check out offer’ or ‘available 30% off now’ to give a sense of urgency to the audience.
 A strong offer is a sure shot for attracting the viewer.

 In the case of “cold” audiences, that are not familiar with your brand, your message can be a bit more gentle, like ‘Learn more’, ‘See menu’ or Sign up’.

 The description refers to the remaining text, which is not included in the primary text or headline.

 Here you can describe your product or service in detail but keep it short, crisp and to the point.

 Try to touch the point where the audience connects the most: the emotional one.

-I hope this article serves you and that these tips are helpful in your online marketing.
-If yes, follow us and give likes on Facebook and Instagram, and hearing from us soon!
+I hope this article serves you well, and you find these tips helpful in your online marketing.
+If yes, follow us on Facebook and Instagram, and you are going to hear from us soon!